 While some may balk at the idea of purchasing a refurbished EKG machine, others see the significant cost savings as a way of providing in-house testing that they would otherwise be unable to offer.
 Refurbished models are generally less than one year old and have been part of a hospital or clinic's equipment leasing program.
 Once received at the refurbishment facility, the machines are thoroughly inspected and tested for efficacy.
 All disposable parts are replaced, the unit is calibrated and then resold at significant savings, ready to use right away.
-Foremost Medical Supply refurbishes EKG machines in-house and offers optional one-year warranties for parts and labor should the machine break or malfunction during that time.
+One Beat Medical refurbishes EKG machines in-house and offers optional one-year warranties for parts and labor should the machine break or malfunction during that time.

 2. Leads & Electrodes

 For the machine to read the electrical signals in the heart, it must have a way of connecting to the body.
 In the case of EKG, this is done through several electrodes placed at specific parts of the body, then connected to leads which connect to the machine.
 Self-adhesive, disposable electrodes are popular for their fast placement and easy use.
 Pediatric, as well as adult sizes, are available in varying quantities.
 Leads are the cables which attach the electrodes to the machine itself.
 Available in 3-lead, 5-lead and 10-lead sizes, the number of leads necessary for an accurate EKG depends on the machine you purchase as well as the patient you are evaluating.
 Neonatal patients only require a 3-lead EKG while 12-lead is the standard for adults.

 An example of a refurbished EKG - the Mortara ELI-250 EKG Machine

 3. Paper, Carts & Accessories